niclaslindstedt/dotnet-oauth2-server/README.md

 If you want to remove the database and start over, use the `delete-database.csx` script.

+## Formatting

+View the `.editorconfig` file for a full list of formatting rules.

+To install a pre-commit hook that lints the code before committing, use the `install-hooks.csx` script.

 ## Commit style

 This project uses [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) for its commit messages.